Brain tumour

 Symptoms can develop gradually and may include persistent headaches, dizziness, vision problems, seizures, or difficulties with speech, balance, or coordination.
 Some people also experience changes in mood, memory, or concentration.
 While these symptoms can have many causes, persistent or worsening signs should be medically evaluated.

 Detection usually begins with a neurological examination followed by imaging tests such as MRI or CT scans.
 MRI is the most detailed method for identifying brain tumours and their location.
+Blood tests cannot diagnose brain tumours directly but are relevant for detecting hormonal disruption from pituitary adenomas and for excluding metabolic causes of neurological symptoms.
 If a tumour is found, a biopsy may be needed to determine its type.